-As of this publication, the College has not sought accreditation by any accrediting association.
+As of this publication, the College is currently seeking accreditation.
 We do strive to achieve the highest academic standards and are proud of the fact that several colleges and universities have accepted our graduates into other undergraduate or graduate level programs on the merits of their scholastic achievement at the College.
 We maintain letters on file from those institutions who have accepted our graduates seeking to advance their educational goals.